 Will your degree choice impact where you can work?
 Somewhat.

 ADN and BSN nurses are largely employed in hospitals, home healthcare services and outpatient care centers.
 But a nurse’s degree can also influence their employment at other locations.

 BSN nurses may have an advantage if seeking employment as a school nurse, nurse educator or with insurance carriers as case managers.
 Additionally, administration and management-level roles may be more likely to prefer candidates with a bachelor’s degree.

 Two paths, one destination

-Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries and employment conditions in your area may vary.
+2Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [information accessed June 3, 2022], www.bls.gov/ooh/.
+Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
+Employment conditions in your area may vary.

 3Burning-Glass.com (analysis of 2,217,963 registered nurse job postings, Jun.
 1, 2021 – May 31, 2022).